b0L4z/LPIC-1/Topic 101: System Architecture.md

 Conceptual understanding of sysfs, udev, dbus
 #### The following is a partial list of the used files, terms and utilities:

-* /sys/ -- system harware and kernel module without process IDs
+* /sys/ - system harware and kernel module without process IDs
-* /proc/ -- files sytem that shows processes, mounts, process IDs, and hardware ids
+* /proc/ - files sytem that shows processes, mounts, process IDs, and hardware ids
-     - /proc/interrupts -- interrupts cpu to ask for permission to use system resources
+     - /proc/interrupts - interrupts cpu to ask for permission to use system resources
-     - /proc/dma -- allows direct access to system resources
+     - /proc/dma - allows direct access to system resources
+     - /proc/PID/environ - displays environment variables for specified PID number.
-* /dev/ -- lists device items
+* /dev/ - lists device items
 * modprobe
 * `lsmod` nicely formats and lists contents of /proc/modules
 * `lspci` lists device ID on PCI